Tips On Changing Your Password

 HAVE A KEY

 In the age of the internet, it is only normal that you have several accounts that need passwords.
 It is in having several accounts that we are usually tempted to have one password for all the accounts.
-The easiest way out of this is to have a ‘key’ with four or five unchanging characters and two or three characters that will change in respect to the account.
+The easiest way out of this is to have a ‘key’ with four or five unchanging characters and two or three characters that will change with respect to the account.

 HERE ARE SOME STEPS TO BE TAKEN: